joshajohnson/joshajohnson.github.io/_posts/2022-09-19-robocats-keyboard.md

 Out of the box, Sea-Picro (and the RP2040 microcontroller within) has no idea what it's purpose in life is, so we need to configure it to not only be a keyboard, but one which works with our custom made PCB, and your custom keycodes.
 To do this, we will be using [KMK](http://kmkfw.io/docs/Getting_Started/), a [CircuitPython](https://www.adafruit.com/circuitpython) based keyboard firmware framework, due to it's ease of programming - all you need to do it edit a text file and when you save the code it will run.

-To make programming easier, please install [Mu](https://learn.adafruit.com/welcome-to-circuitpython/installing-mu-editor), which is the recomended editor for CircuitPython and has an inbuilt serial terminal which allows us to talk to your keyboard for debugging purposes.
+To make programming easier, please install [Mu](https://learn.adafruit.com/welcome-to-circuitpython/installing-mu-editor), which is the recommended editor for CircuitPython and has an inbuilt serial terminal which allows us to talk to your keyboard for debugging purposes.

 Sea-Picro comes flashed with CircuitPython out of the box, but we need to load KMK and the `code.py` file with our keyboard configuration.
 The steps are below: